Who's on Sky Sports this weekend?

 Also on Sky Sports this weekend:

-- Nottingham Forest v Birmingham City - Sky Bet Championship (Sky Sports Football and Sky Sports Main Event, Saturday, 5.15pm)
+- Leeds United v Middlesbrough - Sky Bet Championship (Sky Sports Football and Sky Sports Main Event, Friday, 7pm)

+- Millwall v Swansea City - Sky Bet Championship (Sky Sports Football, Saturday, 5.15pm)

+- Hebei China Fortune FC v Shanghai SIPG - MLS (Sky Sports Football, Saturday, 12.30pm)

+- Seattle Sounders FC v Sporting Kansas City - MLS (Sky Sports Football, Saturday, 9pm)

-- Los Angeles Galaxy v Los Angeles Football Club - MLS (Sky Sports Football, Saturday, 3.35am)
+- Toronto FC v Los Angeles Football Club - MLS (Sky Sports Football, Sunday, 1am)

-- New York Red Bulls v D.C.
-United - MLS (Sky Sports Football and Sky Sports Main Event, Monday, 00.10am)
+- Celtic v Rangers - Scottish Premiership (Sky Sports Football, 11am and Main Event, 12pm, Sunday)

 Live on